PIK-ICoNe/TreeNodeClassification/README.md

 # TreeNodeClassification

-This is reimplementation of the [python version](https://github.com/PIK-ICoN/tree-node-classification) for Julia using [LightGraphs.jl](https://github.com/JuliaGraphs/LightGraphs.jl).
+This is a reimplementation of the [python version](https://github.com/PIK-ICoN/tree-node-classification) for Julia using [LightGraphs.jl](https://github.com/JuliaGraphs/LightGraphs.jl).

 Read the Paper for more informations: